Residential Remodeling B-2 Contractor Exam

 Authority cited: Section 7057, Reference: Sections 7057.5 (Business and Professions Code)

-We offer our contractor exam study materials as two separate courses;
+We offer our California contractor exam study materials as two separate courses.
+(Each course is sold separately).

 1. B-2 TRADE EXAM.